apl-cornell/aby-java/README.md

 ABY Java is based on the
 fork [apl-cornell/ABY](https://github.com/apl-cornell/ABY).
 You can contribute to that repository if you need to make changes to ABY source code.
+You need to update the version of ABY specified in [build.gradle.kts](build.gradle.kts) if you do.

+After making changes, create a new release on GitHub.
+This will build and publish a new version of the library.